 There are no income thresholds for nursing home residents so long as the applicant's income does not exceed the private pay rate at the nursing home.
-Instead, the resident contributes all of his or her income toward the monthly cost, minus certain allowed deductions for health insurance premiums and a Personal Needs Allowance (PNA), which is currently \$72.80, and MassHealth covers the difference.
+Instead, the resident contributes all of their income toward the monthly cost, minus certain allowed deductions for health insurance premiums and a Personal Needs Allowance (PNA), which is currently \$72.80, and MassHealth covers the difference.

-If there is a non-applicant spouse, called a "community spouse," he or she will be able to keep all of his/her own income.
+If there is a non-applicant spouse, called a "community spouse," they will be able to keep all of their own income.
 If that income is low and falls below a certain minimum, the community spouse will then be allowed to keep a portion of the nursing home spouse's income, as outlined in Section B of this chapter.